Remote Desktop Access

 There are now many common tools for achieving remote access.
 Windows RDP is a widely adopted method of Remote Desktop Access that works on both Windows and Linux operating systems.
 Other tools that enable Remote Desktop Access include remote access via VPN, Desktop Sharing, and other remote control and systems management tools.
 TeamViewer, RemotePC, and LogMeIn are all examples of the various types of Remote Access Software and Tools (RATs) for commercial use that exist today.
 Each method of Remote Desktop Access brings with it a tradeoff between security and convenience.

 Today, being able to remotely access machines brings with it immense cost savings and efficiency for many organizations, especially in a 24/7, global society.
 However, this constant connectivity also presents numerous risks and challenges, especially in the context of cybersecurity.

 Remote Desktop Access enables someone to connect to a host machine from their client machine located anywhere in the world over the internet, gaining control of the interface and access to applications and file systems.
 Whether it’s 5 or 5000 km away, connecting from a home or office device lets a user access the host machine without having to physically be there.
 The host machine could be a desktop, computer system, server, or virtual environment.

 Business Application of Remote Desktop Access

-Remote Desktop Access is a now widely adopted concept and network functionality, especially for it’s obvious business applications (most recently being leveraged by IT organizations in response to the COVID-19 pandemic2).
+Remote Desktop Access is a now widely adopted concept and network functionality, especially for its obvious business applications (most recently being leveraged by IT organizations in response to the COVID-19 pandemic).
 The network functionality is being put to work across industry verticals.
 Remote Desktop Access helps technicians gain access to the machines they need to perform their duties without having to physically be on-premise.

 Remote Technical and Customer Support